 The Company, through its Chinese subsidiary, maintains a short-term uncommitted bank borrowing agreement that provides for a borrowing capacity up to \$30 million, primarily for working capital purposes.
-The Company had \$14.0 million and \$12.2 million in outstanding borrowings under this agreement as of January 28, 2023 and January 29, 2022, respectively.
+The Company had \$17.9 million and \$14.0 million in outstanding borrowings under this agreement as of February 3, 2024 and January 28, 2023, respectively.

-The Company, through its Japanese subsidiary, maintains a short-term uncommitted bank borrowing agreement that provides for a borrowing capacity up to \$3.9 million, primarily for working capital purposes.
-The Company had \$1.9 million outstanding borrowings under this agreement as of January 28, 2023 and no outstanding borrowings as of January 29, 2022.
+The Company, through its Japanese subsidiary, maintains a short-term uncommitted bank borrowing agreement that provides for a borrowing capacity up to \$3.7 million, primarily for working capital purposes.
+The Company had \$3.7 million and \$1.9 million in outstanding borrowings under this agreement as of February 3, 2024 and January 28, 2023, respectively.